 Gifts are often offered in return for favours in China, where bribery is widespread.
 The culture of gift giving has been a source of demand for the world's top luxury brands.

 A string of high-profile incidents, including a high-speed Ferrari crash reportedly involving the son of a senior public official and a local government official photographed flaunting luxury watches beyond the reach of his salary, have enraged many Chinese who have taken to the blogosphere to vent their anger.

-Chinese police inspectors are now studying up on how to recognise luxury brands to help them expose corruption, according to local media.
+Chinese police inspectors are now studying up on how to recognise luxury brands to help them expose corruption.

-"Luxury products are highly expensive and civil servants, whose salaries are about 5,000 yuan ($790.6) a month, cannot afford them," China Daily reported on Friday.
+"Luxury products are highly expensive and civil servants, whose salaries are about 5,000 yuan (487 pounds) a month, cannot afford them," China Daily reported on Friday.
 "So officials who possess luxury products should give convincing explanations on how they got them."